johannefranck/johannefranck.github.io/demographics.markdown

                 height="550">
         </iframe>
         <figcaption style="margin-top: 0.75rem; font-style: italic;">
-        <strong>Figure 4: Population distribution by age groups for each districts from 2004 to 2019</strong> Each color band shows an age group’s share of the total population.
+        <strong>Figure 4: Population distribution by age groups for each districts from 2004 to 2019.</strong> Each color band shows an age group’s share of the total population.
 Use the dropdown to change district, the legend to filter age groups, and click-drag to zoom.
 Double-click to reset axes.
         </figcaption>
 </figure>

 The most stricking thing one can notice from this plot is how Copenhagen’s neighborhoods seem to differ a lot when it comes to age.
 Most districts are dominated by 20–39 year olds - except *Tårnby*, where older age groups are more prominent.
 In places like *Nørrebro* and *Vesterbro*, nearly 70% of the population is under 40.

 Some areas, like *Bispebjerg*, are getting younger over time.
 Others, like *Vesterbro*, are seeing a shift toward older age groups.
-But in general, most districts stay surprisingly stable - pherhaps this suggest that people move to places that match their demographics?
+But in general, most districts stay surprisingly stable - perhaps this suggest that people move to places that match their demographics?

 These age patterns may help explain voting differences.
 Younger areas tend to vote more green (*Source: [DR 2022](https://www.dr.dk/nyheder/politik/folketingsvalg/de-unge-har-talt-intet-valgtema-slaar-klimaet)*) and less traditionally (*Source: [Altinget 2019](https://www.altinget.dk/artikel/farvel-til-magtpartierne-saadan-stemte-de-unge-til-valget)*).
-This lines up with what we see in places like *Nørrebro* and *Vesterbro*, where green, untraditional parties like Enhedslisten and Alternativet are very popular, and the people, generally younger.
+This lines up with what we see in places like *Nørrebro* and *Vesterbro*, where green, untraditional parties like *Enhedslisten* and *Alternativet* are very popular, and the people, generally younger.